Garhwal division: History

+Initially settled by Kols, the region witnessed successive waves of Kiratas, Khasas, and Indo-Sythians.
+Kunindas were the first rulers of the region.

 The Garhwal Himalayas appear to have been a favourite locale for the voluminous mythology of the Puranic period.
 The traditional name of Garhwal was Kedarkhand means "the land of Kedarnath", and Garhdesh.
 Excavations have revealed that it formed part of the Mauryan Empire.

 The earliest reference regarding Garhwal and its pride spots are cited in the Skanda Purana and the Mahabharata in the Van Parva.
 Skanda Purana defines the boundaries and extend of this holy land.
 It also finds mention in the 7th-century travelogue of Huen Tsang.
 However, it is with Adi Shankaracharya that the name of Garhwal will always be linked, for the great 8th-century spiritual reformer visited the remote, snow-laden heights of Garhwal, established a Joshimath and restored some of the most sacred shrines, including Badrinath and Kedarnath.

 The history of Garhwal as a unified whole began in the 15th century, when king Ajai Pal merged the 52 separate principalities, each with its own garh or fortress.
 For 300 years, Garhwal remained one kingdom, with its capital at Srinagar (on the left bank of Alaknanda river).
 Then Pauri and Dehradun were perforce ceded to the Crown as payment for British help, rendered to the Garhwalis during the Gurkha invasion, in the early 19th century.

 The earliest ruling dynasty of Garhwal known is of the Katyuris.
 The Katyuri Raja of Uttarakhand (Kumaon and Garhwal) was styled 'Sri Basdeo Giriraj Chakara Churamani'.
 The earliest traditions record that the possessions of Joshimath Katyuris in Garhwal extended from Satluj as far as Gandaki and from the snows to plains, including the whole of Rohilkhand.
 Tradition gives the origin of their Raj at Joshimath in the north near Badrinath and subsequent migration to Katyur Valley in Almora district, where a city called Kartikeyapura was founded.

 Katyuris ruled Uttarakhand up to the 11th century and in certain pockets even after their decline.
 In Garhwal their disruption brought into existence 52 independent chiefs.
 One of the important principalities in that period was that of Parmars, who held their sway over Chandpur Garhi or Fortress.
 Katyuris ruled Uttarakhand up to the 11th century and in certain pockets even after their decline.
 Kanak Pal was progenitor of this dynasty.
 Raja Ajay Pal, a scion of the Parmars in the 14th century is credited with having brought these chiefs under his rule.
 After his conquest Ajay Pal's domain was recognised as Garhwal owing to exuberance of forts.
 It is possible that after annexing all principalities, Raja Ajay Pal must have become famous as Garhwala, the owner of forts.
 With the passage of time his kingdom came to be known as Garhwal.